Estimating Large Language Model Capabilities without Labeled Test Data: Experiments

 \subsection{Main Results}

-\paragraph{The meta-model provides good accuracy estimations under certain evaluation settings.} Table \ref{tab:main_results} show the meta-model estimation error for each evaluation setting.
-For 7 out of 12 settings (all closed-book QA settings, LLaMA-7B on MMLU, both OPT models on MCQA), the best meta-feature/meta-model architecture outperforms the best baseline method by at least 10\%.
-In the best case (OPT-13B on MCQA), the meta-model can outperform all baselines by 65\%.
-However, for the other 5 settings (both OPT models on MMLU, LLaMA-13B on MMLU, and both LLaMA models on MCQA), baseline methods provide more accurate estimates of ICL accuracy.
-While ATC is a weak baseline in ICL accuracy estimation, Avg and ACE are strong baselines for MMLU and MCQA.
-Avg is able to achieve $oracle^{32}$ for 3 out of 12 settings (LLaMA-7B, OPT-6.7B, and OPT-13B on MMLU), and ACE is able to achieve $orcale^{32}$ for 3 out of 8 settings\footnote{As noted in Section \ref{sec: ACE}, the ACE baseline is not applicable to CBQA datasets.} (LLaMA-7B and LLaMA-13B on MMLU, LLaMA-7B on MCQA), and $oracle^{16}$ for one setting (LLaMA-13B on MCQA).
+\paragraph{The meta-model outperforms all baselines under certain evaluation settings.} Table \ref{tab:main_results} shows the meta-model estimation error for each evaluation setting.
+For 8 out of 12 settings (all CBQA settings, LLaMA-7B on MCQA, LLaMA-13B on MMLU, both OPT models on MCQA), the best meta-model architecture has 23.67\% lower relative MAE than the best baseline method on average.
+In the best case (OPT-6.7B on MCQA), the meta-model can achieve 43.5\% lower relative MAE than all baselines.
+However, for the other 4 settings (both OPT models on MMLU, LLaMA-7B on MMLU, and LLaMA-13B on MCQA), baseline methods provide more accurate estimates of ICL accuracy.
+Figure \ref{fig:mmlu} shows the evaluation results graphically.
+On average across all 12 settings, the best estimation errors from the meta-models are 32.5\% less than the actual accuracy standard deviations.
+In 11 out of 12 settings, the estimation errors are within one standard deviation of the actual accuracy.

+\paragraph{Oracle baselines indicate useful accuracy estimations.} In comparison to the Oracle baselines, the meta-model outperforms the $oracle^{32}$ baseline in all MMLU and MCQA settings except for LLaMA-13B on MCQA (achieves $oracle^{8}$) and outperforms the $oracle^{16}$ baseline in all CBQA settings except for LLaMA-13B (achieves $oracle^{8}$).
+In the two best-case settings (using XGBoost as the meta-model on MCQA with either OPT model), the meta-model achieves the $oracle^{128}$ baseline, i.e., is equivalent to estimating the accuracy using 128 annotations.

+\paragraph{Baseline methods are effective in some settings.} While ATC is a weak baseline for ICL accuracy estimation, \textsc{AvgTrain}, \textsc{AvgConf}, and TS are strong baselines for MMLU and MCQA. \textsc{AvgTrain} is able to achieve $oracle^{32}$ for 3 out of 12 settings (LLaMA-7B, OPT-6.7B, and OPT-13B on MMLU); \textsc{AvgConf} is able to achieve $oracle^{32}$ for 2 settings (LLaMA-7B and LLaMA-13B on MMLU), and $oracle^{16}$ for 3 settings (both LLaMA models on MCQA and OPT-13B on MMLU).
+Note that temperature scaling improves calibration in certain settings: TS is able to achieve $oracle^{128}$ for one setting (OPT-13B on MCQA), and $oracle^{32}$ for 5 settings (LLaMA-13B on MMLU, both OPT models on MMLU, and OPT-6.7B on MCQA).\footnote{As noted in Section \ref{sec: ACE}, the \textsc{AvgConf} and TS baseline is not applicable to CBQA datasets.}